fsharp/fslang-design/RFCs/FS-1006-struct-tuples.md

 ### Alternative: Always use struct tuples

-An alternative is to adjut F# tuples to always use structs, or some other variation.
+An alternative is to adjust the F# compiler and specification so that F# tuples are always compiled as  structs, or some other variation on this.
 This option has been discarded since it would be a breaking change to the binary compatibility of F# code.